liangli-zhen/liangli-zhen2.github.io/_pages/service.md

 	Singapore International Graduate Award (SINGA)</a> PhD student at the National University of Singapore.
 (Co-supervisor: <a href="https://www.comp.nus.edu.sg/~xiaoxk/">Prof Xiaokui Xiao</a>, IEEE Fellow)</li>
 <li>Chen Tianying, Tiana, A*STAR Graduate Scholarship (AGS) Award PhD student at the National University of Singapore.
 (Co-supervisor: <a href="https://www.comp.nus.edu.sg/~wongls/">Prof Limsoon Wong</a>, Singapore National Academy of Science Fellow & ACM Fellow)</li>
 </ul>

+Senior Member of IEEE

+Member of the <a href="http://www.cs.bham.ac.uk/~limx/MaOP.html">IEEE Computational Intelligence Society Task Force on Many-Objective Optimisation</a>

 Member of the Executive Area Chair Committee (EACC) for <a href="http://valser.org/article-364-1.html">Vision And Learning SEminar (VALSE)</a>

-Member of the
-<a href="http://www.cs.bham.ac.uk/~limx/MaOP.html">IEEE Computational Intelligence Society Task Force on Many-Objective Optimisation</a>

 Reviewer of Journals
 <ul>